bracketengineering/bracket.github.io/src/backend/s3/meal_data.md

   }
   method: [
     {
+      ingredientSection: String, //E.g "For the sauce", so we can
+        // display the right ingredients somewhere on screen, outside of
+        // the specifics in the instruction
       ingredientsReferenced: [Integer, Integer],
       instruction: "Add %0% to the pan, fry for 5 mins and then stir in %1%" },